hpc4cmb/toast/docs/nersc.rst

 .. _nersc:

-Using at NERSC
+Using TOAST at NERSC
 ====================

 To use TOAST at NERSC, you need to have a Python3 software stack with all dependencies installed.
-There is already such a software stack installed on edison and cori.
+There is already such a software stack installed on the NERSC machines.

 Module Files